varshil-shah/virtual-assistant-alexa/README.md

     3. You have to provide folder name to save your images.
 7. **Location**
     You have to ask your geo-location, assistant will speak and print your location.

+8. **Alarm**
+    1. You have to tell hour in 24hr format.
+    2. You have to tell minute.
 ***

 ## About the creator: